-- 2022: 100% of files submitted to the Group Commitments Committee were analyzed for biodiversity issues in consultation with stakeholders - 2025: gradually extend the review procedure to files for amounts below the threshold for submission to the CDE Group
+2022: 100% of files submitted to the Group Commitments Committee were analyzed for biodiversity issues in consultation with stakeholders.
+2022 PROGRESS REPORT 2022: 80% of the projects submitted were analyzed in consultation for biodiversity issues.

+• 2025: gradually extend the review procedure to files for amounts below the threshold for submission to the CDE Group